-Five Key Transformative Video Technology Trends by 2035 Revealed at Milestone XPerience Days
+Five Key Transformative Video Technology Trends By 2035 Revealed At Milestone Xperience Days

-(MENAFN- Matrix PR) 6G, surveillance systems with autonomous operation and decision-making, AI-driven ethics and privacy guardians, next-level cybersecurity, and responsible technology are five trends poised to shape the Video Technology sector in the next decade.
+(MENAFN- AETOSWire) 6G, surveillance systems with autonomous operation and decision-making, AI-driven ethics and privacy guardians, next-level cybersecurity, and responsible technology are five trends poised to shape the video Technology sector in the next decade.
 These insights were presented at the Milestone XPerience Days event, held at Madinat Jumeirah and attended by over 350 attendees across the technology industry.

 According to industry experts, these key trends are expected to significantly impact and outline the industry's future.
 6G's ultra-fast speeds and low latency will revolutionise video technology, enabling real-time, high-definition video analytics and global connectivity.
 Future video technology systems will increasingly operate autonomously while keeping humans in the loop for qualified decision-making.
 AI-driven ethics and privacy guardians will introduce automated systems that ensure ethical guidelines and privacy protections are enforced by design, ensuring compliance in an increasingly connected world.